 How is osteoporosis diagnosed?

 Many people only discovered they have the problem after suffering a fracture because there is little or no symptom.
 Some may notice a dull ache in the bones or muscles, particularly in the lower back or neck.
-Sharp pains may come on suddenly at a more advance stage of the disease.
+Sharp pains may come on suddenly at a more advanced stage of the disease.
 The pain may linger for days or even months.

 Causes of osteoporosis